MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

     <httpRuntime maxRequestLength="51200" requestValidationMode="2.0" maxUrlLength="5000"  />
     ```

-1. Restart your SharePoint server, and verify that it loads correctly.
+1. Restart your SharePoint web server and verify that it loads correctly.

+    For example, in Windows Internet Information Servers (IIS) Manager, select your site, and then under **Manage Website**, select **Restart**.

 ## Prevent Outlook performance issues with S/MIME emails